kongdeju/ppdesigner/scripts/README.md

 	ppdesigner <your.fasta>

 ##### check outcome #####
-All the output will be in the directory ./out

-	seq_n.txt     while the "n" represents 1..n, it depends on the num of sequences in your fasta file, and the order of n is just that of sequences in your fasta file.
+All the output will be in the directory "./out".
+There will be several seq_n.txt     while the "n" represents 1..n, it depends on the num of sequences in your fasta file, and the order of n is just that of sequences in your fasta file.